DavidAcosta-dev/Blogful-API-2020-full/README.md

+"# Blogful-API-2020-full"
-hello, this is the latest redition of the Blogful Express API Server application
+"# hello, this is the latest redition of the Blogful Express API Server application"